rasdani/reasoning-gym/GALLERY.md

 Metadata: {'statements': (('lying', 1), ('or', ('telling-truth', 0), ('telling-truth', 1))), 'solution': (False, True), 'names': ['Zoey', 'Riley'], 'knight_knave_terms': {'knight': 'sage', 'knave': 'fool', 'a_knight': 'a sage', 'a_knave': 'a fool', 'Knight': 'Sage', 'Knave': 'Fool'}}

 Example 2:
 Question: A very special island is inhabited only by pioneers and laggards.
 Pioneers always tell the truth, and laggards always lie.
-You meet 2 inhabitants: Riley, and Olivia.
-"If Riley is a pioneer then Olivia is a laggard" - Riley.
+You meet 2 inhabitants: Riley, and Olivia. "if Riley is a pioneer then Olivia is a laggard" - Riley.
 Olivia stated, "Olivia is a pioneer and Riley is a laggard".
 So who is a pioneer and who is a laggard?
 (Format your answer like: "Riley is a pioneer/laggard, and Olivia is a pioneer/laggard")
 Answer: Riley is a pioneer, and Olivia is a laggard.
 Metadata: {'statements': (('->', ('telling-truth', 0), ('lying', 1)), ('and', ('telling-truth', 1), ('lying', 0))), 'solution': (True, False), 'names': ['Riley', 'Olivia'], 'knight_knave_terms': {'knight': 'pioneer', 'knave': 'laggard', 'a_knight': 'a pioneer', 'a_knave': 'a laggard', 'Knight': 'Pioneer', 'Knave': 'Laggard'}}

 Example 3:
 Question: A very special island is inhabited only by saints and sinners.
 Saints always tell the truth, and sinners always lie.
 You meet 2 inhabitants: Samuel, and Jacob.
-Samuel expressed that If Samuel is a saint then Jacob is a sinner.
-Jacob was heard saying, "If Samuel is a saint then Samuel is a sinner".
+Samuel expressed that if Samuel is a saint then Jacob is a sinner.
+Jacob was heard saying, "if Samuel is a saint then Samuel is a sinner".
 So who is a saint and who is a sinner?
 (Format your answer like: "Samuel is a saint/sinner, and Jacob is a saint/sinner")
 Answer: Samuel is a saint, and Jacob is a sinner.
 Metadata: {'statements': (('->', ('telling-truth', 0), ('lying', 1)), ('->', ('telling-truth', 0), ('lying', 0))), 'solution': (True, False), 'names': ['Samuel', 'Jacob'], 'knight_knave_terms': {'knight': 'saint', 'knave': 'sinner', 'a_knight': 'a saint', 'a_knave': 'a sinner', 'Knight': 'Saint', 'Knave': 'Sinner'}}